jump-dev/JuMP.jl/docs/src/developers/checklists.md

 ````
 ## Basic

- - [ ] The solver is a registered Julia package
+ - [ ] Check that the solver is a registered Julia package
- - [ ] The solver has a MathOptInterface wrapper
+ - [ ] Check that the solver has a MathOptInterface wrapper
- - [ ] The tests call `MOI.Test.runtests`.
-Some test excludes are permissible,
+ - [ ] Check that the tests call `MOI.Test.runtests`.
+Some test excludes are
-       but the reason for skipping a particular test should be documented.
+       permissible, but the reason for skipping a particular test should be
+       documented.
- - [ ] The README and/or documentation provides an example of how to use the
+ - [ ] Check that the README and/or documentation provides an example of how to
-       solver with JuMP
+       use the solver with JuMP

 ## Documentation

- - [ ] A new row is added to the table in `docs/src/installation.md`
+ - [ ] Add a new row to the table in `docs/src/installation.md`

 ## Optional

- - [ ] Package metadata is added to `docs/packages.toml`
+ - [ ] Add package metadata to `docs/packages.toml`
 ````